mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

 But quantizing the state has some _very interesting_ side-effects...

-1. PhysX doesn't really like you forcing the state of each rigid body at the start of every frame and it lets you know by taking up a bunch of CPU.
+1. PhysX doesn't really like you forcing the state of each rigid body at the start of every frame and lets you know by taking up a bunch of CPU.

 2. Quantization adds error to position which PhysX tries very hard to correct, snapping objects immediately out of penetration.

 3. Rotations can't be represented exactly either, again causing penetration.
 Interestingly in this case, objects can get stuck in a feedback loop where they slide across the floor.

-4. Although objects in large stacks _seem_ to be at rest, they are actually jittering by small amounts, visible only in the editor as tiny fluctuations as objects repeatedly try to resolve penetration due to quantization, or are quantized just above a resting surface and fall towards it.
+4. Although objects in large stacks _seem_ to be at rest, they are actually jittering by small amounts, visible only in the editor as tiny fluctuations in state values as objects repeatedly try to resolve penetration due to quantization, or are quantized just above a resting surface and fall towards it.

 While we can't do much about PhysX CPU usage, the solution for penetration is to set _maxDepenetrationVelocity_ on each rigid body, limiting the velocity that objects are pushed apart with.
 1 meter per-second seems to work well.

-Now to get objects to property come to rest, disable the PhysX at rest calculation and replace it with a ring-buffer of positions and orientations for each object.
+To get objects to come to rest, disable the PhysX at rest calculation and replace it with a ring-buffer of positions and orientations for each object.
 If an object has not moved or rotated significantly in the last 16 frames, force it to rest.
-Problem solved.

 # Priority Accumulator